Menkes disease: Diagnosis

 Menkes syndrome can be diagnosed by blood tests of the copper and ceruloplasmin levels, skin biopsy, and optical microscopic examination of the hair to view characteristic Menkes abnormalities.
 X-rays of the skull and skeleton are conducted to look for abnormalities in bone formation.
 Urine homovanillic acid/vanillylmandelic acid ratio has been proposed as a screening tool to support earlier detection.
 Since 70% of MNK cases are inherited, genetic testing of the mother can be performed to search for a mutation in the ATP7A gene.

 Treatment

 There is no cure for Menkes disease.
 Early treatment with injections of copper supplements (acetate or glycinate) may be of some slight benefit.
-11 of 12 newborns who were diagnosed with MNK were alive at age 4.6.
+11 of 12 newborns who were diagnosed with MNK were alive at age 4-6.
 Other treatment is symptomatic and supportive.
 Treatments to help relieve some of the symptoms includes pain medication, anti-seizure medication, feeding tube when necessary, and physical and occupational therapy.
 The earlier treatment is given, the better the prognosis.

+Copper histidinate (Zycubo) was approved for medical use in the United States in January 2026.